 Getting involved in any numerous clubs and organizations at USF gives you a chance to use and develop your managerial and leadership skills.
 Network with fellow students and business professionals, enhance your resume and get a taste of career opportunities by serving on a committee, running for a board position or putting together an event.

 The AMA is a professional association for individuals and organizations involved in the practice, teaching and study of marketing worldwide.
 We work toward advancing marketing competencies, practice and thought leadership.
 We are an advocate for marketing and promoting its importance, efficacy and ethics.
-We are an essential resource for marketing information, education, training, and relationships.
+Contact: email@example.com

 Hospitality Management Association (HMA)